dioptra-io/iprs/README.md

 As it is a GitHub Pages website, the source code is to be found in this branch, the `gh-pages` branch.
 Pull requests welcome!

-For development purposes on your own machine, you can build an image and run the container using Docker:
+For development purposes, on your own machine you can build an image and run the container using Docker:

 ```bash
 # Build the image